Expressing Colostrum Antenatally

 In what situations might expressing colostrum be useful?

-• Mothers expecting twins or triplets.
+• Are expecting twins or multiples.

 When can I express colostrum?